10thcode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03.
-Shell, Init Files, Variables and Expansions
+Shell, init files, variables and expansions

 In this project, how to set and unset environment variables were discussed.
 Also, how command expansion works in shell were discussed.

+## Tasks

 - ***[0-alias](https://github.com/10thcode/alx-system_engineering-devops/blob/master/0x03-shell_variables_expansions/0-alias)***